hmchen47/DataScience/ML/MLNN-Hinton/03-Backpropagation.md

 + Sketch of the backpropagation algorithm on a single case
   + convert the discrepancy btw each output and its target value into an error derivative
-  + compute error derivatives in each hidden layer from error derivatives in he layer above
+  + compute error derivatives in each hidden layer from error derivatives in the layer above
   + using error derivatives w.r.t activities to get error derivatives w.r.t. the incoming weights

   $$\begin{array}{rcl}E &=& \frac{1}{2} \displaystyle \sum_{j \in output} (t_j - y_j)^2 \\ \frac{\partial E}{\partial y_j} & = & -(t_j - y_j) \end{array}$$